thatblueboy/XOR_NN/README.md

 # XOR_NN
-Making a XOR gate using a Nueral Network made from scratch
+Making a XOR gate using a Neural Network made from scratch

 <p>Making a XOR Neural network is a toy problem in deep learning which involves training a nueral network on
 data consisting of input and output of a XOR gate.</p>